Reduce SaaS spend by 25-30% in 2026 with these 7 strategies. Eliminate shadow IT, right-size licenses, and control Agentic AI costs.

 4 Examples of Business Negotiation Strategies | HBS Online

-7. Strategy #5: Right-Sizing Tiered Licenses
+7. Strategy-5: Right-Size Your Tiered Licenses

-9. Strategy #7: Governing “Agentic AI” Spend
+9. Strategy-7: Governing “Agentic AI” Spend

 The Real Cost of AI Agents: Hidden, Operational, and Scaling Costs Enterprises Must Know – Accelirate